shah-zeb-naveed/data-science-notes/README.md

 - Feature engineering, aggregated, delayed, raw, online features, precomputed embeddings, normalize (timestamp into UTC), PII (can group critical info) etc.
    - crowdsourcing, existing system, SMEs, or build a product in a way that collects training data
 - Label generation: heuristics, negative sampling (specific definition of a negative interaction), etc.
+   - often "middle" examples that we are uncertain about or have weak signals can be ignored.
+- training dataset:
+   - decide timespan based on problem making assumptions to make sure enoguh data/patterns is captured
+- embedding generation: upstream model, part of the neural network (dynamically generated (activations) or using weights (static)), trained separately with positive/negative pair; doc2vec and word2vec approach (embedding by averaging and then cosine), PCA over one-hot, node2vec for graphs
 - Balance dataset
 - deployment strategies, ci/cd
 - issues (cold start, etc.)